vanessacleary/vanessacleary-Ms1-2021/README.md

 1. Homepage
 2. Login/register page

-* The homepage had seven sections.
+* The homepage has seven sections.
 * The login/register page has three sections.
 * The entire site is responsive for all screen sizes and both pages have the same Navbar and Footer.
-* The website was created using Bootstraps grd system.
+* The website was created using Bootstraps grid system.

 **Features:**